-Nili Cohen, a member of Academia Europaea, is is an Honorary Professor from the University of Buenos Aires and an honorary doctor from Haifa University and Ben-Gurion University.
+Nili Cohen, a member of Academia Europaea and the American Philosophical Society, is an Honorary Professor, the University of Buenos Aires and an honorary doctor, Haifa University and Ben-Gurion University.
 She was a member of the Committee of the Codification of Israeli Law.
 She is an Associate Member of the International Academy for Comparative Law and a member of the American Law Institute.
 She established the relations between TAU and Venice International University and served as a member of its Academic Council.